BenyD/Philadelphia-Missionary-Church/ADMIN_SETUP.md

 The database has RLS enabled with the following policies:

+**Prayer Requests:**

 - Authenticated users can read all prayer requests
 - Authenticated users can update prayer requests
 - Only authenticated users can access the data

+**Events:**

+- Public users can read active events only
+- Authenticated users can read all events (including cancelled/postponed)
+- Authenticated users can create, update, and delete events

 ### 5. Running the Application